Theomat/theomat.github.io/_pages/about.md

 2026:

 - December: plan to attend a workshop in Aussois
-- June: plan to attend GDR SciLog
+- June 1-4: I will be at GDR SciLog
 - April: Our paper [Promises, Perils, and (Timely) Heuristics for Mining Coding  Agent Activity](https://arxiv.org/abs/2601.18345) got a Distinguished Paper Award at MSR!
 - March-April: I was auditioned at CNRS in section 2 for full research position